Jackie Rogers

 Jackie Rogers (born May 6, 1943 in Wilmington, North Carolina, USA) is a retired NASCAR Winston Cup Series driver who has led only six out of the 4943 laps that he raced in his entire career.
 Rogers earned $64,582 ($ when adjusted for inflation) and drove for 12297.6 mi finishing an average of 21st place.

 Rogers would benefit greatly from participating in the flat tracks; finishing an average of 16th place throughout his career.
 However, he would suffer from terrible performances on tri-oval intermediate tracks where a 24th-place finish was usually in the cards.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)